etg-pawankr/etg-pawankr/README.md

-- 👋 Hi, I’m @etg-pawankr
+- 👋 Hi, I’m Pawan Kr
 - 👀 This is My Personal repo
 <!---
 etg-pawankr/etg-pawankr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.